-Students with a complaint about a grade or a related matter should first discuss the situation with the instructor and/or the course supervisor (if applicable), and finally with the Director or Chair of the school, department, or program offering the course.
+Students with a complaint about a grade or a related matter should first discuss the situation with the instructor and/or the course supervisor (if applicable), and finally with the DEO (Chair) of the department, school or program offering the course.
+Sometimes students will be referred to the department or program's Director of Undergraduate Studies (DUS) or Director of Graduate Studies (DGS).

 Undergraduate students should contact CLAS Undergraduate Programs for support when the matter is not resolved at the previous level.
-Graduate students should contact the CLAS Associate Dean for Graduate Education and Outreach and Engagement when additional support is needed.
+Graduate students should contact the CLAS Dean's Office when additional support is needed.